RiskyMH/EmailThing/cloudflare-workers/README.md

 ## [Sending Emails](./sending-emails.js)

+> Only needed if you are selfhosting EmailThing

 This worker is responsible for sending emails.
 It uses the `fetch` API to send the email to the MailChannels API.
 You can think of this as a proxy as thats all it is doing.
 Make sure to add the `auth` environment variable to the worker with the same value as the `EMAIL_AUTH_TOKEN` in the front-end app.

 Refer to the [Mailchannels Transactional API documentation](https://api.mailchannels.net/tx/v1/documentation) for more information on how to send emails.